 The act defines the roles and protects the rights of everybody involved in a bankruptcy or proposal proceeding, including the Superintendent of Bankruptcy, his or her representatives, the court, trustees, creditors, and debtors.

 The Companies’ Creditors Arrangement Act

 Bankruptcies in Canada are not only governed at the federal level.
-Each province and territory has specific laws surrounding property exemptions and enforcement of court orders and debt collection.
+Each province and territory have specific laws surrounding property exemptions and enforcement of court orders and debt collection.
 Provincial laws are often relied upon to determine what property you are entitled to keep when you file for bankruptcy.

-You’re Not Alone: Work With a Licensed Insolvency Trustee
+You’re Not Alone: Work with a Licensed Insolvency Trustee

 In order to better understand your rights and responsibilities during bankruptcy, it's important to seek advice from a Licensed Insolvency Trustee.
 Start by arranging a free, confidential consultation at your local MNP LTD office.
 We're here to help you choose the right debt solution for your unique situation—whether it's declaring bankruptcy or opting for an alternative process, such as a consumer proposal or debt consolidation loan.